Tommaso23/WordPress-on-AKS/docs/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FTommaso23%2FWordpress-on-AKS%2Frefs%2Fheads%2Fmain%2Fazuredeploy.json)

 ## Kubernetes Deployment
 The Kubernetes resources for the WordPress application are deployed in a structured and automated way using the provided Bash script.
-All workload components, including persistent volume claims, secrets, deployments, and services, are deployed within a dedicated namespace called wordpress to ensure isolation and manageability.
+All workload components, including persistent volume claims, deployments, and services, are deployed within a dedicated namespace called wordpress to ensure isolation and manageability.

 The NGINX Ingress Controller and its related resources are deployed separately in their own dedicated namespace to isolate ingress traffic management from the application workload.